 Ede played an important role during Operation Market Garden and in the Battle of Arnhem.
 Not only with the air landings on the Ginkel Heath but also in the aerial battles.
 The largest German airport in the Netherlands, Fliegerhorst Deelen, was situated in Ede and it was from here that the Germans fought the allies.

 The Second World War left remnants in many places in Ede.
 Barracks, battlefields and airports can still be visited and tell the story of the war and subsequent liberation.
 Every year events are organized at these historic sites to commemorate and celebrate freedom.

 In 1944, aircraft dropped more than 2,000 parachutists over Ginkel Heath.
-During the Airborne Landings and Commemoration on 21 September, we remember the brave warriors who fought for our freedom.More information
+During the Airborne Landings and Commemoration in September, we remember the brave warriors who fought for our freedom.More information

-In honour of the 75th commemoration, Helene Kröller-Müller's air-raid shelter will be available to visit from 19 September through 29 October.
+Did you know that the Kröller-Müller Museum's art collection was stored in an air-raid shelter during the war?
+In honour of the 75th commemoration, Helene Kröller-Müller's air-raid shelter was available to visit in 2020.
 This is where the works of art in the Kröller-Müller Museum collection were stored to protect them from the war.
-This is a unique opportunity, as this air-raid shelter has never been open to the public.More information
+This air-raid shelter has never been open to the public.More information

 In this originally German ‘Gefechtsstand’ (Command-post) you can discover the history of the aerial war over the Netherlands and dive into the history of the Deelen airbase from 1900.
 Models, original films and photos, archaeological objects, military objects, authentic uniforms and personal belongings give a picture of what took place during the Night Watch 1940-1945 and the aerial battle over Gelderland.
 The Aircraft Topper is a V1 replica, with authentic interior and a functioning control panel.Practical information